inducer/pytential/doc/misc.rst

 This set of instructions is intended for 64-bit Linux and macOS computers.

 #.
+Make sure your system has the basics to build software.

+    On Debian derivatives (Ubuntu and many more), installing ``build-essential`` should do the trick.

+    On macOS, run ``xcode-select --install`` to install build tools.

+    Everywhere else, just making sure you have the ``g++`` package should be enough.

+#.
 Install your favorite variant of `miniconda <https://conda.io/miniconda.html>`_.
     (Both Python 2 and 3 should work.
 In the absence of other constraints, prefer Python 3.)